 Assessments submitted after the posted due date are accepted for up to a week but will receive a penalty deduction of 10%.
 Assessments submitted more than one week after the due date may not be accepted and will earn an automatic zero.
 For example, if an assessment is due on Monday, October 1, at 9:00 a.m. but is submitted on Thursday, October 4, at 5:00 p.m., a 10% late penalty will apply to that assessment grade.
 If, however, the assessment is submitted on Monday, October 8, at 10:00 a.m., the assessment may not be accepted and will earn a zero.

-Students should complete appropriate online work (readings, discussion boards, checks for understanding, and quizzes) before the in-person session on that content, but will have unlimited tries to complete the assessment within the “Online Engagement” assessment group, and they can go back and complete this work later in the term.
-Students must complete online work before the close of the term to earn academic credit.
+Students should complete required assignments (readings, discussion boards, checks for understanding, and quizzes) before synchronous online class sessions.
+Students will have unlimited tries to complete the assessment within the “Online Engagement” assessment group, and they can go back and complete this work later in the term.
+Only coursework completed before the close of the term will be counted toward a student's final grade in the course.

 Graduate students should follow the directions on the assessment page.
 All file submissions should be named as Last Name_First Initial_Course_Assessment.
 For example, if Sam Student were submitting his final assessment for SGA-301, his file upload would be titled: Student_S_SGA301_Final.